 by Chris Danielsen

-In the May 2018 Braille Monitor, we discussed how one of the critical pieces of our brand architecture is a set of brand values.
-As we said, just as with personal values, brand values make up the code by which the organization lives.
+There are several aspects to our brand; one critical component is our brand values.
+Just as with personal values, brand values make up the code by which the organization lives.
 Our brand values define the principles upon which our staff, leadership, and members act and make decisions.
 They are the heart and soul of the organization and do not change very much over time.